faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

 Try asking it about other cities included in the grounding data, which are Dubai, Las Vegas, London, and San Francisco.

-> **Note**: **Add your data** is still in preview and might not always behave as expected for this feature, such as giving the incorrect reference for a city not included in the grounding data.

 ### Task 6: Set up an application in Cloud Shell

 In this task, you will use a short command-line application running in Cloud Shell on Azure to demonstrate integration with an Azure OpenAI model.
 Open a new browser tab to access Cloud Shell.